 Never is this more the case in healthcare marketing, where building trust with consumers is especially critical.

 Personalization could consist of delivering relevant advice via email for specific patient risk groups, such as hypertension or diabetes.
 Patients struggling with chronic conditions are in urgent need of more resources to help manage their condition.
-West found that 70% of patients with a chronic condition want more resources to clarify their treatment.
-More than a third require a more individualized treatment plan and additional tips and techniques.
+West found that 70% of patients with chronic conditions want more resources to clarify their treatment.
+More than a third requires a more individualized treatment plan and additional tips and techniques.

 Creating content that would offer this additional guidance, customized to each individual patient, and delivered alongside appointment or treatment reminders, would be a great way for healthcare marketers to build stronger engagement between patients and their brand - while simultaneously helping patients develop healthier habits and benefit from treatment.